 Keep Austin Weird is the slogan for the city, which also translates to "Keep Austin Local."
 This endeavor is easily done thanks to a wide range of unique boutiques, vintage shops, and enormous costume emporiums.
 Alongside local storefronts, distinct shopping districts in Austin also feature many great places to visit for a bite to eat.

-Some of the best shopping is south of the core downtown district.
-Lined with specialty shops and one-of-a-kind storefronts, South Congress Avenue is one of the trendiest spots in the city.
-Allen's Boots; Monkey See, Monkey Do!; and Lucy in Disguise are just a few of the colorful storefronts that catch the eye on South Congress Avenue.
+Some of the best shopping is south of the core downtown district on South Congress Avenue, also known as the South Congress district.
+Specialty shops and one-of-a-kind storefronts line this trendiest spot in the city.
+Allen's Boots and Monkey See, Monkey Do! are just a few of the colorful storefronts that catch the eye on South Congress Avenue.